Ajinkya Rahane

-Ajinkya Rahane (born 6 June 1988) is an Indian cricketer and former captain and vice-captain of the Indian cricket team.
-He currently captains Mumbai in the Ranji Trophy.
-He was a former captain of Kolkata Knight Riders in the Indian Premier League.
-He plays primarily as a middle-order batsman in the Test format and as a top-order batsman in white-ball forms of the game.
+Ajinkya Madhukar Rahane (born 6 June 1988) is a former Indian professional cricketer and also captained the India national cricket team in all three formats.
+He formerly played for and captained Mumbai in domestic cricket.
+He played primarily as a middle-order batsman in the Test format and as a top-order batsman in white-ball forms of the game.
 India lost only one match under his captaincy.

 Rahane made his first-class debut in 2007–08 Ranji Trophy season for Mumbai.
 He made his international debut in a Twenty20 International against England at Manchester in August 2011 and his Test debut in March 2013 against Australia.
 His first Test century came at the Basin Reserve, Wellington against New Zealand.
 Under his captaincy, India won the 2020-21 Border–Gavaskar Trophy in Australia.

+On 30 July 2026, Rahane announced his retirement from all forms of professional cricket.

 Early and personal life

-Rahane was born on 6 June 1988 in Ashwi KD, Sangamner Taluka, Ahmednagar district to Madhukar Baburao Rahane and Sujata Rahane.
+Ajinkya Madhukar Rahane was born on 6 June 1988 in Ashwi Khurd, Maharashtra, to Madhukar Baburao Rahane and Sujata Rahane.
+His ancestral village is Chandanapuri in Sangamner taluka of Ahmednagar district.
 He has a younger brother and sister, Shashank and Apurva Rahane.
 At the age of seven, Madhukar Rahane took Rahane to a small coaching camp with a matting wicket in Dombivli, as they could not afford proper coaching.
 From the age of 17, he took coaching from former India batsman Pravin Amre.

 Ajinkya bats and bowls off break with his right hand but uses his left hand to write.
 Rahane cleared his Secondary School Certificate from SV Joshi High School, Dombivli.

 Rahane married Radhika Dhopavkar, his childhood friend, on 26 September 2014.
 The couple welcomed their first child, daughter Aarya, on 4 October 2019.
 Their second child, boy Raghav, was born on 5 October 2022.